compound-finance/comet/certora/README.md

 ```
 16. **Withdraw decrease balance** ✔️*
-Integrity of withdraw - balance decreased by supply amount
+If a certain amount of an asset is withdrawn, the balance of that asset must decrease by that amount
 ```
     {
         b = tokenBalanceOf(asset, currentContract)